2004 UEFA Cup final: Marseille

-Match summary
+Match

+Summary

 Valencia had been on a 14-match unbeaten run previous to this match, which had only ended the previous week to Villarreal, the side they beat in the semi-final to reach the final, due to a weakened lineup after securing the La Liga title.
 In contrast, Marseille had lost four of their last five matches in Ligue 1.

 The start of the match was conservative due to the wind.
 Didier Drogba threatened early on, and was sent tumbling by a robust challenge from Roberto Ayala, which led to a free kick, in which the resulting shot was cleared off the line by Carlos Marchena.
 This sparked Valencia into life and David Albelda produced a save from Fabien Barthez after pouncing on Mista's rebounded shot.